Dying from Mesothelioma

 Family and loved ones can also benefit from therapy.
 Grief begins before your loved one passes away, and talking about it to a mental health professional is helpful.
 You may also find comfort in a support group for grieving.
 Listening to and sharing with people going through similar experiences helps you feel less alone and less afraid.

-Technically speaking, hospice care provides palliative treatments for those with a terminal illness thought to have less than six months to live.
-The focus is on making patients feel better, so things such as chemotherapy and radiation will stop.
-It is possible to enroll and unenroll should that be the choice.
+Hospice care is palliative care for patients with a terminal illness and a life expectancy of less than six months.
+The focus is on making patients feel better.
+It is possible to enroll in hospice and unenroll if a patient’s status changes.

 Home Hospice vs Inpatient Hospice